fyc0322/CSE701_Project3/README.md

 2. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an invalid input error.
 The range of the limit could be modified by users themselves.

-3. All functions should be the same as these listed in cmath.
+3. All functions should be in the same format as these listed in cmath.

 4. For integra_0i(), it only works for expressions that have the form as showed in its algorithms.